 Vegetable Wreath Platter

 Layer kale on the bottom of the platter.
-Then add broccoli, sugar snap peas or green beans, Brussels sprouts (cooked or uncooked), and layer them around the edge of the platter.
+Then add broccoli, sugar snap peas or green beans, and Brussels sprouts (cooked or uncooked), and layer them around the edge of the platter.

 Leave a hole in the center to add a dip or just for shape!

 - Always wash and dry the vegetables for optimal freshness.

 Antipasto Skewer Wreath

 This is personally my favorite Christmas appetizer.
-Antipasto skewers are easy to make and so flavorful!
+Antipasto skewers are the perfect appetizer, easy to make and so flavorful!
 They require zero cooking but are savory and totally satisfying.
 They can also be paired with a dip or add a drizzle of olive oil and salt and pepper over the top.

 Layer them around the edge of the olive wood platter to create the wreath shape.